Monday, October 20, 2008

 - If you feel like you're missing some data, add both the www and the non-www version of your domain to your Webmaster Tools account.
 Take a look at the data for both sites.

-- Do a site: search for your domain without the www (e.g. [site:example.com]).
+- Do a site: search for your domain without the www (for example, [site:example.com]).
 This should return pages from your domain and any of your indexed subdomains ( www.example.com , rollergirl.example.com , etc.).
 You should be able to tell from the results whether your site is mainly indexed with or without the www subdomain.
 The version that's indexed is likely to be the version that shows the most data in your Webmaster Tools account.

 - Tell us whether you prefer for your site to be indexed with or without the www by setting your preferred domain.